What design resources are available for creating a new website? Or redesigning my current website?

 What are my design options?

-The University has established a Public Web Standards Policy.
+The University has established a Public Web Standards Policy, which can be found on our Policies page.
 Approximately 90% of the university areas fall into the University Design Schema, a set of design templates that provide the look and feel for LMU.edu and departmental websites.
 The University refreshes these designs every 14-30 months.
 For the vast majority of departments, the design templates determine the headers, footers and style of the design.

 Other areas in the University, such as admissions, alumni relations and the schools/colleges, have been identified as strategic external relations areas.
 These areas have customized designs that are aimed at reaching their target audiences in order to promote its recruitment, fundraising and marketing efforts.